smii/k3sdevlab/README.md

-# K3s Homelab — Self-Hosted Private Coding Environment
+# K3s  — Self-Hosted Private Coding Environment

 A ready-to-go, self-hosted coding environment built on K3s and managed entirely through ArgoCD GitOps.
 It ships with everything a small engineering team needs out of the box: Git hosting, a container registry, CI/CD pipelines, remote development workspaces, full observability, and runtime security — all behind a single SSO layer.